stolksdorf/JsonGen/README.md

 # Functions
-If Jsongen comes across a function in your markup, it will not only execute it, but it will scope all of Jsongen's functions onto `this`, letting you use everything in the library from within the function.
+If JsonGen comes across a function in your markup, it will not only execute it, but it will scope all of JsonGen's functions onto `this`, letting you use everything in the library from within the function.

 This is useful if you need to add logic to your data.